XanderJC/XanderJC.github.io/about.markdown

 <figure>

 <p markdown="1">
 Previous to taking up rowing, I trained in [Krav Maga](https://pure-kravmaga.co.uk){:target="_blank"} to the point of being a trainee-instructor.
-Learning an effective form of self-defence as well as the experience of teaching it pushed me well outside of my comfort zone and to its credit made me a lot more confident and outgoing.
+Learning an effective form of self-defence as well as the experience of teaching it pushed me well outside of my comfort zone and to its credit made me far more confident and outgoing.
 </p>
 <figure>
     <img src="../img/krav.JPG" alt="drawing" width="715" />